Highland Football League: Formation

-The Highland Football League was formed on 4 August 1893, at the Inverness Workman's Club by employees of the Highland Railway Company who had their Company Headquarters, Locomotive and Carriage & Wagon Workshops (Loch Gorm Works), based in the Highland capital.
+The Highland Football League was formed on 4 August 1893, at the Inverness Workman's Club by employees of the Highland Railway Company who had their Company Headquarters, Locomotive and Carriage & Wagon Workshops (Loch Gorm Works), based in the Highland capital and where they employed circa 700 staff.
 The original league consisted of seven teams: Inverness Thistle, Caledonian, Clachnacuddin, Forres Mechanics, Inverness Union, Inverness Citadel and Cameron Highlanders.
 Dingwall Victoria United (later renamed Ross County) were an eighth original member, but resigned membership in November 1893.
 The inaugural champions were Inverness Thistle.
 Of the original teams, two are still playing in the league today (Clachnacuddin and Forres Mechanics) while Caledonian and Thistle merged to become current Scottish League club Inverness Caledonian Thistle.

 Departures and expansions

 The league has been somewhat weakened by the departure of many former members who have subsequently joined the SFL.
-This happened in 1994 when Caledonian, Inverness Thistle and Ross County left.
+In 1994, Caledonian, Inverness Thistle and Ross County left.
 Until then the HFL had operated with 18 clubs; this was reduced by the departure of the three mentioned clubs, but Wick Academy from the North Caledonian Football League were elected, to create a league of 16 clubs.
 This was the state of affairs till 2000 when Elgin City and Peterhead were elected into the SFL.
 In 2002 Inverurie Loco Works were elected into the HFL to give it a membership of 15 clubs.
 Inverurie Locos are another Highland League football club with its origins in the Scottish railways, having been formed by employees of the Great North of Scotland Railway who had their Locomotive and Carriage and Wagon Workshops in Inverurie, hence the football club's name.

 In 2008, North Region Junior League sides Formartine United and Turriff United both submitted bids to join the Highland League, following in the footsteps of past Junior League side Inverurie Locos.
 Banks O' Dee and Strathspey Thistle also applied.
 On 25 February 2009, Formartine United, Strathspey Thistle and Turriff United were accepted into the league for the following season, with Banks O' Dee being the unsuccessful club.